Hiwonder-docs/Jetson-Orin-Nano/source/docs/6_OpenCV_Computer_Vision_Course.md

 The third parameter `loc` is the position of the title.
 It can be `left`, `center` or `right`, and `center` by default.

-The fourth parameter `pad` is the padding distance (inside margin) between the tile and the subplot, “6.0” by default.
+The fourth parameter `pad` is the padding distance (inside margin) between the tile and the subplot, "6.0" by default.

-The fifth parameter “y” is the vertical distance between the title and the subplot, and the unit is the percentage of the height of the subplot.
+The fifth parameter "y" is the vertical distance between the title and the subplot, and the unit is the percentage of the height of the subplot.
 The default value is `None`, that is, the position of the title is automatically determined to avoid overlapping with other elements.
 "1.0" means the title is at the top of the subplot.

 The sixth parameter `**kwargs` is the text object keyword property, which is used to determine the appearance of the text, such as font, text color, etc.